-We have already seen how the Windows 7 Task Manager works and also the features of Windows 10 Task Manager, including how to understand the heat map of the Task Manager in Windows 10/8.
+We have already seen how the Windows 7 Task Manager works and also the features of Windows 10 Task Manager, as well as the Windows 11 Task Manager, including how to understand the heat map of the Task Manager in Windows 11/10.
 Today we will take a look at this lesser-known feature.

 Open Command Prompt from Task Manager